andrewcampi/DotScrape/README.md

 # DotScrape
-A new web scraping using natural language
+A new natural language for web scraping